smartdevicelink/sdl_evolution/proposals/NNNN-android-oreo-foreground-services.md

 - The app never established to register to the connected Bluetooth device
 - On the phone there is no router service provided by another app

-#### Requrement
+#### Requirement

 The app must not start SDL related services.

 #### Comments

-This is the case if the app is newly installed or updated with SDL support and no other SDL enabled app is installed or have been able to connect.
+This is the case if the app is newly installed or updated with SDL support and no other SDL enabled app is installed or has been able to connect.

 ### 2. Router service with app in foreground for unknown BT devices